 - PhD Letter Collections in Early Qing China, Australian National University

 - British Association for Chinese Studies

 Currently I mainly teach pre-modern Chinese history and literature, including Classical Chinese, and a reading course in Republican period literature.
+I run a team-taught module called Global Environmental Humanities.
 I also contribute to modules on East Asian religion and culture, and the broader pre-modern history of East Asia.
 I also supervise undergraduate final year dissertations and Masters-level Chinese-English translation projects.

 Research groups and institutes